back280/IO-SoSe-2015-flip-board/README.md

 #### The chladni plate
 ![](images/2015_09_28_BIlder_Github_1920x10804.png)
 The chladni device is a sand covered metal plate that makes frequencies visible through vibration.
-Depending on the frequency response, the sands starts to create certain pattern.
+Depending on the frequency range, the sands starts to create certain pattern.
 The closer the viewer approaches, the higher the frequency.

 #### The led mirror
 ![](images/2015_09_28_BIlder_Github_1920x10805.png)